MiSTer-devel/Arcade-MCR1_MiSTer/README.md

 Find this zip file somewhere.
 You need to find the file exactly as required.
 Do not rename other zip files even if they also represent the same game - they are not compatible!
-The name of zip is taken from M.A.M.E. project, so you can get more info about hashes and contained files there
+The name of zip is taken from M.A.M.E. project, so you can get more info about hashes and contained files there.
+Put rom on your SD card.
+Example directory : _Arcade/mame/

 ```